List of Rurouni Kenshin characters: Arai Family

 The Arai Family consists of the blacksmith Arai Seikū (新井 青空), his wife Azusa (梓), and their infant son Iori (伊織).
 Seikū's father Shakkū (赤空) was the swordsmith who made Kenshin's sakabatō.
 Kenshin seeks Shakkū out in Kyoto for a replacement and learns he is dead, but that his son is still alive and learned everything he knew.
-With his sakabatō broken, Kenshin asks Seikū to make a new sword, but Seikū refuses because he wants to live a peaceful life in the Meiji era and does not want to make anymore weapons.
+With his sakabatō broken, Kenshin asks Seikū to make a new sword, but Seikū refuses because he wants to live a peaceful life in the Meiji era and does not want to make any more weapons.
 Wanting Shakkū's final sword, Sawagejō Chō kidnaps Iori and uses him as a hostage until Azusa reveals that it was offered to the Hakusan Shrine as a "godsword."
 With Kenshin about to lose to Chō without a sword, Seikū entrusts his father's last sword to Kenshin, who immediately uses it to defeat Chō; to everyone's surprise the sword is also a sakabatō.

 Watsuki said that he had "lots of different things in my mind" when he created the family, but that he forgot many of them.
 He said that Iori symbolizes peace, Seikū demonstrates selfishness demonstrated by fathers, and Azusa "uh... holds it all together?"
 Iori's design originated from "a fairly famous women's manga involving babies."
 Watsuki said that he created the father and mother "on the spot."
 Watsuki felt that Seikū's design in the end "kind of" looked similar to Takeda Kanryū, and so concluded that the design "didn't turn out quite right."
 But admitted that he also initially thought Azusa was "not quite right" until changing his mind, feeling "she's a really good character."
 The author added that he found it "refreshing" that Azusa is the first female character he designed who shows her entire forehead.
 Watsuki was planning to have Seikū's family reappear later in the Kyoto arc with Yahiko as the lead character in the story.
 Iori tied with Jin-e for eighteenth place in the series' second character popularity poll.